 Virtually every sportsbook boasts an initial bonus designed to draw in new clients.
 These “welcome” bonuses are available at 99% of all sportsbooks, but determining which one is the best can be challenging.
-We’ve included the best bonuses within our sportsbook reviews so you can compare bonuses at each sportbook before joining.
+We’ve included the best bonuses within our online sportsbook reviews so you can compare bonuses at each sportbook before joining.

 Pro-tip: be aware that the process for claiming these bonuses is not identical between sites.
-Some are automatically included when making your first deposit, others require you to enter a promotional code when making your first deposit.
+Some are automatically included when making your first deposit, others require you to enter a promotional code when making your first de/reviews/posit.
 Read the fine print and check our reviews before joining to make sure you grab any promo codes needed.

 The sign-up bonus is a big part of selecting which sportsbook is right for you.
 Getting the most out of your initial investment can impact how much you continue to bet in the future and how much you win in the long run.
 To help you get the most bang for your buck, MTS reviews tons of sign-up bonuses, so you can decide which one best suits your needs and budget.

 But in order to know which bonus is best for your needs, you need to first understand the most common type of welcome bonuses sportsbooks offer.

 The most common sign-up bonus is a match bonus (also called a cash bonus), where a percentage of your first deposit will be “matched” by the sportsbook (up to a certain dollar amount).
 The bonus from the last section — “100% up to $200” – is an example of a match bonus.
 If you were to take full advantage of that promotion, you would be receiving $200 in bonus cash.

 For a match bonus, it’s pretty standard for the rollover requirements to include not just the deposit amount, but also the bonus amount awarded.
 So, using a standard 5x rate, the amount you would have to spend to hit the rollover on our example is actually $2000.